 Intensive Outpatient Treatment

-Admission for treatment at the EDRCA begins with a three-stage process consisting of an intake interview, a comprehensive psychological eating disorders assessment, and a follow up interview/feedback session conducted by one our intake staff.
+Admission for treatment at the EDRCA begins with a three-stage process consisting of an intake interview, a comprehensive psychological eating disorders assessment, and a follow up interview/feedback session.
 We utilize validated assessment instruments to help us formulate the recommendations that will comprise the basis of the individualized treatment plan.

 Each individual presents their own unique set of characteristics and symptoms that can vary widely.
 EDRCA assesses each client as a single individual.
 Recommendations are based upon a synthesis of the many factors that contribute to the severity level of an eating disorder, how the disorder is being maintained and the probable response to treatment.